Morocco & Southern Spain Tour

 Mar.
 21 — Apr.
 06, 2020 6 spots left

 The ancient Moorish kingdom is yours to discover as you ride through Andalucia and Morocco on this fun filled 15 day adventure on two wheels.
 During this Southern Spain and Morocco motorbike tour, you’ll start off in Southern Spain and ride on excellent quality asphalt through “White Pueblos”, Bravo bull ranches and cork tree forests.
 Vestiges of “Al Andalus” are evident everywhere as ancient Moorish Fortresses like the Alhambra and Almohad Minarets dot the Spanish countryside.

 Now it’s time for Morocco!
-After the motorbike tour in Southern Spain, a quick ferry ride will bring you across to Africa where you’ll ride diverse landscapes from the Atlas Mountains and breathtaking gorges to the Sahara Desert.
+After the motorbike tour in Southern Spain, a quick ferry ride will bring you across to Africa where you’ll ride diverse landscapes from the Atlas Mountains and breathtaking gorges to the desert.
 You’ll feast your senses in Imperial Cities like Fez and Marrakesh and relive history in ancient Casbahs.
 In the evening you’ll dine on delicious Moroccan cuisine like tagine and couscous.
 The ancient Moorish kingdom in Andalucia and Morocco is yours to discover and you’ll be happy that you did!